ahmad-rahmati/ahmad-rahmati.github.io/index.md

 ## Honors

-- Bronze medal at the 40th _Iranian Mathematical Society_’s Mathematics Competition, 2016.
+- Bronze Medal in the 40th Math Competition of the Iranian Mathematical Society(IMS), 2016.